jax-parker/conundrum-game/README.md

 ![Flowchart](images/flowchart-conundrumgame.png)
 ## User stories

+    * As a visiting user I would like to be able to input my name to make the game personal to me.
     * As a visiting user I would like to be able to understand and play the game after reading the rules.
     * As a visiting user I would like to be able to choose to end the game or play again.
-    * As a visiting user I would like to be able to see how many answers I got correct.
+    * As a visiting user I would like to be able to see how many answers I got correct when I choose to stop playing.

 ## Features